 One potential solution is the Trusted Data Format (TDF).
 The TDF is an open standard and data-centric policy control engine that exists at the core of Virtru’s business.
 The TDF gives people, developers, and organizations a simple and easy way to share data without sacrificing an ounce of data sovereignty.

 Rather than taking a macro approach to security – an approach that is no longer sufficient in a borderless data world – TDF allows information owners to take a micro approach to data protection.
-With TDF organizations can assign unique policies to protect the sovereignty of data flowing across borders via emails, files, SaaS applications.
+With TDF organizations can assign unique policies to protect the sovereignty of data flowing across borders via emails, files, and SaaS applications.
 Essentially TDF is a protective wrapper that can be easily applied to granular data objects – a digital bodyguard that follows the data wherever the data flows for as long as the data lives.

 Protected by TDF, data remains secure and private no matter where it resides.
 That could be within the European Union, which enforces the General Data Protection Regulation (GDPR); in South Africa, with its Protection of Personal Information Act; or in any of the 50+ countries that plan to enact stringent data sovereignty rules.